Sade (singer): 2010–2017: Soldier of Love and third hiatus

-The band's sixth studio album, Soldier of Love, was released worldwide on 8 February 2010, and was their first album in ten years to contain new material.
-Upon release, the album received positive reviews and became a success.
+The band's sixth studio album, Soldier of Love, was released worldwide on 8 February 2010, and was their first in ten years to contain new material.
+Upon release, it received positive reviews and became a success.
 The album debuted atop the Billboard 200 in the United States with first-week sales of 502,000 copies.
-Soldier of Love became the band's first album to debut at number one and the band's second album to peak at number one on the chart.
+Soldier of Love became the band's first album to debut at number one and their second to peak at number one on the chart.
 The album also had the best sales week by a group since Australian band AC/DC released their album Black Ice and entered the Billboard 200 at number one in November 2008.
 Consequently, the band became the act with the longest time between number-one albums, as the band's Promise (1985) and Soldier of Love were separated by 24 years, 10 months and 2 weeks.

 The first single and title track, "Soldier of Love", premiered on US radio on 8 December 2009 and was released digitally on 11 January 2010.
 Subsequent singles, "Babyfather" and "The Moon and the Sky", were played by US urban adult contemporary radio on 13 April and 24 August 2010, respectively.
 At the 53rd Annual Grammy Awards in 2011, the title track won Best R&B Performance by a Duo or Group with Vocals, while the song, "Babyfather", was nominated for Best Pop Performance by a Duo or Group with Vocals.

 In April 2011, the band began their Sade Live tour (also known as the "Once in a Lifetime Tour" or the "Soldier of Love Tour").
 The band toured Europe, the Americas, Australia and Asia to promote the band's sixth studio album and their second compilation album, The Ultimate Collection (2011).
 This trek marked the band's first tour in nearly a decade and ranked 27th in Pollstar's "Top 50 Worldwide Tour (Mid-Year)", earning over 20 million dollars.
 At the conclusion of 2011, the tour placed tenth on Billboard's annual "Top 25 Tours", earning over $50 million with 59 shows.
 The tour was chronicled with Bring Me Home - Live 2011, released in May 2012.